 COMM 613 Political communication (3) Political communication incorporates the creation, distribution, control, use, and effects of information as a political resource.
 Students will explore such topics as the role of journalists and news organizations in the political system, the development and effectiveness of communication strategies in political campaigns, communication patterns and issues in international relations, and the function of communication in the politics of modern societies.
 Special attention will be given to the relationship between political communication and civic discourse.

-COMM 614 Interpersonal communication in organizations (Currently offered as IM/PA 614) (3) This course offers a review of the research and applied approaches to organizational communication.
+COMM 614 Interpersonal communication in organizations (3) This course offers a review of the research and applied approaches to organizational communication.
 This course includes an examination of organizational structures, human resources, and conflict and how communication can alleviate typical interpersonal problems within organizations.
 Specific topics explored in this course are: emotional labor, supervisor/employee relationships, workplace bullying, workplace cliques, and organizational consulting.

 COMM 615 Communication & culture (3) This course explores the intersection between rhetoric and public culture.
 Traditionally, rhetoric scholarship has focused on the conception, composition, presentation and reception of messages that tend to be persuasive in nature.
 Scholarship in cultural studies, on the the other hand, has tended to analyze the production of meanings and how they relate to social practices.
 Drawing from the two fields, we will explore how different cultural texts and their meanings are produced, interpreted, and circulate.
 Specifically, we will investigate such issues as: ideology, hegemony, polysemy, discourse, text/context, rhetor/audience, publics, place/space, collective memory, narrative, and power.
 In addition, we will learn about the different research practices of rhetorical criticism and cultural ideas.

-COMM 616 Performance in social contexts (3) This course examines the intersections between community and performance.
+COMM 616 Seminar in Personal and Cultural Identity (3) This course examines the intersections between community and performance.
 After examining scholarly perspectives of performance and of community, we will explore the ways performance appears in our daily lives and in our community.
 When possible we will go into our community to observe and participate in these performances.
 By understanding the social and cultural contexts of performances, we become more attuned to our daily experiences and to the world that provides the social and cultural context for those experiences.